 where the transformation

 has been obtained as the constitutive relation of this process.
-Note that we ignore the phase $e^{-i(t-\lambda_\perp)\omega}$ since this transforms covariantly with the redshift and is irrelevant when comparing the photons \cite{Alanis:Schell:Bruschi:2023}.
+Note that we ignore the propagation phase $e^{-i(t-\lambda_\perp)\omega}$ since this transforms covariantly with the redshift and is irrelevant to photon comparison~\cite{Alanis:Schell:Bruschi:2023}.

 It is now crucial to comment on the constitutive relation \eqref{fundamental:relation}.
-First, we note that this expression is correct, while it has been printed incorrectly in parts of the literature on this topic \cite{Bruschi:Ralph:2014,Bruschi:Schell:2023,Alanis:Schell:Bruschi:2023}.
+First, we note that this expression is correct as printed here, while it has been written incorrectly in parts of the literature on this topic \cite{Bruschi:Ralph:2014,Bruschi:Schell:2023,Alanis:Schell:Bruschi:2023}.
 In some of those works, the Alice-to-Bob transformation was reported as $F'(\omega)= \chi F(\chi^2\omega)$.
-Regardless, all quantities that were computed were unaffected by this problem: it is immediate to verify that quantity $|\langle F'|F\rangle|$ is independent of which way the transformation was written.
+Regardless, all quantities that were computed were unaffected by this problem: it is immediate to verify that quantity $|\langle F|F'\rangle|$ is independent of which way the transformation is written.
 We then note that the frequencies $\omega$ that appear in this relation are those measured locally by the receiver, Bob.
-This means that Bob is ideally in possession of two photon profiles: $F(\omega),F'(\omega)$ that are defined locally in his frame.
+This means that Bob is ideally in possession of two photon profiles $F(\omega)$ and $F'(\omega)$ for the purposes of the scheme at hand, which are defined locally in his frame.
 That is, the function $F$ has the same functional dependence on $\omega$ in both Alice's and Bob's laboratories, while $F'$ is the frequency profile that Bob receives from Alice.
 From now on, we assume that Alice is sending a photon to Bob and that the redshift is defined through \eqref{gravitational:redshift}.
 This implies that the mode transformation has the expression \eqref{fundamental:relation}.
 In case that we wish to discuss another process, this will be stated explicitly when necessary.
 A depiction of the general setup is given in Figure~\ref{Figure:Clarification:1}.